I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The law of unintended consequences has hit China’s population control program in another way.
 Families with only one child have lavished enormous attention on that single offspring.
-As a result, they have created what the Chinese call xiao huangdi―or little emperors.
-These are children who have been pampered and who have developed a belief that they are the centre of the Universe.
+As a result, they have created what the Chinese call xiao huangdi―or "little emperors."
+These are children who have been pampered and developed a belief that they are the centre of the universe.

-The problem is so bad that Time Magazine says (January 2013) “In China today, some employers have gone so far as to specify “no single children” in job postings.
+The problem is so bad that Time Magazine reports: “In China today, some employers have gone so far as to specify 'no single children' in job postings.”

 There has been another downside to the one-child policy; the imbalance between males and females.

 In Chinese culture, and in many others, male children are preferred over females.
 So when it became possible to learn the gender of a fetus, many females were aborted.
 This disrupted the natural gender balance among humans that for every 100 females born 101 males are delivered.
 But gender-selective abortion in China has yielded a ratio of 117 men to 100 women.